Leviticus Warns Against Everything Unclean, but Jesus Has a Different Response

 Jesus, not the book of Leviticus, provides our example for dealing with those who society won’t touch, the unclean in our world.
 We accept them.
 We help them.
 They are not unclean.
 They are part of God’s creation, just like us.
 We love them just like Jesus.

-How do we effectively treat others that society views as unclean?
-What can we do to touch those who others ignore?
+Consider how we might treat others who society essenitially views as unclean?
+Look for ways to touch those who others ignore, those who are different from us.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.